Why has my balance increased?

 Also, your initial mortgage payment may have been calculated on the amount borrowed, which may not have included the product fee.
 This means your mortgage payment may rise when the fee is added to the balance and your new payment is calculated, for example following an interest rate change.

-If your December monthly payment reaches us after 31 December because of public holidays, it will be credited in January.
-If you want to avoid this situation, you can change the date your payment is collected by calling us on 0800 1216263.
+If your December monthly payment reaches us after 31 December because of public holidays,over the festive period, it will be credited in January.
+You can call us on 0800 1216263 and change the date your payment is collected to prevent this happening again.

 Missed payments and mortgage accounts in arrears